-Livermore additionally seeks to amend its SOI to include four parcels totaling approximately 105 acres located north of I-580 and east of North Livermore Avenue for which a Conditional Use Permit for cemetery, mortuary, and funeral home operations has recently been approved by the Alameda County Board of Supervisors.
+The City of Livermore is exploring amending its SOI to include four parcels2 totaling approximately 105 acres located north of I-580 and east of North Livermore Avenue for which a Conditional Use Permit for cemetery, mortuary, and funeral home operations has recently been approved by the Alameda County Board of Supervisors.
 The City ultimately aims to annex these properties into its boundaries to secure localized control over land use, consistent with Alameda County's General Plan, Alameda County voter-approved Measure D, the City of Livermore General Plan, and the City of Livermore North Livermore Urban Growth Boundary Initiative.
 RSG recommends that LAFCO encourage the City of Livermore and the County to negotiate a change in SOI, and that LAFCO not make a change to the City's SOI at this time.